 Debs and other union leaders were arrested after the injunction was ignored.
 Debs eventually spent six months in jail on related charges and the ARU was broken up.
 Debs hired a former railroad attorney, Clarence Darrow, to represent him at trial.

 Debs and Darrow challenged the injunction’s legality and Debs’s confinement, eventually appealing all the way to the Supreme Court.
 In 1895, a unanimous Court decided the case of In re Debs, holding that the federal government could issue a strike injunction as part of its role in regulating interstate commerce and in order to protect the general welfare of the people.

 “In the exercise of those powers, the United States may remove everything put upon highways, natural or artificial, to obstruct the passage of interstate commerce, or the carrying of the mails,” said Justice David Brewer.

 However, Brewer acknowledged the importance of the issue nationally and the effectiveness of Darrow’s arguments.

 “A most earnest and eloquent appeal was made to us in eulogy of the heroic spirit of those who threw up their employment, and gave up their means of earning a livelihood, not in defense of their own rights, but in sympathy or and to assist others whom they believed to be wronged,” Brewer wrote.

 But he added that the court and electoral systems were the best venues to settle such disputes.

-After the Pullman strike and the Supreme Court decision, Debs and Darrow would remain as prominent figures in the labor and legal fields into the 20th century.
+After the Pullman strike and the Supreme Court decision, Debs and Darrow would remain prominent figures in the labor and legal fields into the twentieth century.